-- ▶ Students need to have passed the 3IEC (11th grade) or the 11th grade of the Luxembourgish school system (either "troisième de l'enseignement secondaire" or "onzième de l'enseignement secondaire général" with a yearly average grade of at least 45).
-Equivalent certificates that have been approved by the Luxembourgish government may also be accepted. - New applicants need to sit an interview and upon qualification, pass entrance exams in English, Mathematics, Experimental Sciences (Chemistry, Biology and Physics) and French devised by the Athénée de Luxembourg. - depending on their subject choice - A certificate delivered by the Goethe-Institut or another Institute concerning the level of German (4 years of German or the level A2, Common European Framework of Reference for Languages) is requested by the Ministry of Education in Luxembourg.
-This certificate can be submitted with the portfolio but must be provided at the latest in April of the second year of the IB DP.
+▶ Students need to have passed the 3IEC (11th grade) or the 11th grade of the Luxembourgish school system.
+Equivalent certificates that have been approved by the Luxembourgish government may also be accepted for new applicants who need to sit an interview and upon qualification, pass entrance exams in English, Mathematics, Experimental Sciences (Chemistry, Biology and Physics) and French devised by the Athénée de Luxembourg.

+depending on their subject choice

+A certificate delivered by the Goethe-Institut or another Institute concerning the level of German (4 years of German or the level A2, Common European Framework of Reference for Languages) is requested by the Ministry of Education in Luxembourg.
+This certificate can be submitted with the portfolio but must be provided at the latest in April of the second year of the IB DP (for students requiring an equivalence to the Luxembourgish baccalaureate).